intenscia/developer-documentation/source/includes/demand/_exchange-groups.md

 Creates a group with specific suppliers and allocation for that group.

-<aside class="notice"> There are edge cases where suppliers overfilling their allocation can prevent a study with 100% allocation from finsihing.
-In this case, some compeltes will be mathematically unattainable.
+<aside class="notice"> There are edge cases where suppliers overfilling their allocation can prevent a study with 100% allocation from finishing.
+In this case, some completes will be mathematically unattainable.
 To remedy, let a small percentage of completes go unallocated and allow hedge access. </aside>

 #### Arguments